 But this tool was centred on hotspots and it took a little leap to create something that made the working environment more important, or WorkSnug as it’s quite suitably known.

 Well there is a problem.
 As of yet the choice of places to Cyber and Gypsy are none too many.
-I mean there are the chain coffee shops and even MaccyD’s should you wish to collaborate with Ronald, but places with a little more dedication to remote working are few and far between.
+I mean there are the chain coffee shops and even McDonald’s, should you wish to collaborate with Ronald, but places with a little more dedication to remote working are few and far between.

 But hold on a minute, in perusing the Kings Cross area of London I came up with a place called The Hub, or The Hub Net or whatever – but it’s a dedicated CyberGypsy place where you pay a reasonable monthly fee to work with like minded people.

-I haven’t been there yet, but will book up my complimentary 1hour (courtesy of WorkSnug) and go investigate.
+I’ll book up my complimentary 1hour (courtesy of WorkSnug) and go investigate.

 Leave it out and get on the bus – I’ll go and take a look and report back.